 What People Say

-Customers generally like the value and kit completeness, noting the included consumables and roller guide save a trip to the parts store.
-Many report best performance on 240V and praise the portability and easy setup, while common cautions point to needing a proper high-amp circuit and a decent air compressor for consistent 1/2″ cuts.
+Customers generally like the value and kit completeness, noting that included consumables and a roller guide can save a trip to the parts store.
+Many report best performance on 240V and praise the portability and easy setup.
+Common cautions point to needing a proper high-amp circuit and a decent air compressor for consistent 1/2″ cuts.

 Overall Sentiment: Positive